KrakeX/perl-padawan-bootcamp-2016/README.md

 ###Objective

-This course teaches the basics of Java development applications.
+This course teaches a view of the basics of modern Perl development with a pinch of legacy application migration.

 → [index](#index)

 ###Who Should Attend

 The training will start at a low level and does not require in depth knowledge of the platform in question.
 Desirable participant profile: trainees and outside Globant candidates.
-A basic knowledge on OOP is desired, though.
+A basic knowledge on OOP is desired.
+Javascript, Node.js Express, Python, PHP and Java JAX-WS profiles have shown lesser side effects.

 → [index](#index)